jammmo/serene/mkdocs/docs/99_Everything_Else.md

 A design principle of the language is that *performance should be orthogonal to correctness*.
 While manual memory management allows more control over performance, its complexity can lead to bugs.
 Serene's simple but strict semantics make correctness easy to accomplish, and by allowing independent control of performance parameters, you can experiment with optimizing your code with little risk of breaking it.

-## Standard Library

-Of course, any good programming language needs a good standard library.

 ## Many Other Things

 Serene was intended from the beginning to be a "small language", and I plan on limiting the features to only what is necessary.
 That said, you could probably make a case that many things I haven't listed here are necessary.
 Programming languages generally seem to "grow" over time as people demand more features.
-The initial Serene compiler will likely start out with a very minimalist featureset, possibly even smaller than what I've shown in the previous sections.
+The initial Serene compiler will likely start out with a very minimalist feature-set, possibly even smaller than what I've shown in the previous sections.
 And if people start using it, they will almost certainly discover things that aren't possible or ergonomic with the existing features, so the language will need to adapt to address any shortcomings while hopefully keeping its original design intentions intact.